ViRu-ThE-ViRuS/configs/README.md

 ### MISC
 - Brew list output in `brew_output.txt`
 - I use Fira Code font (Fira Code, Retina, 14pts)
+- I use Tiles window manager on MacOS
 - A deprecated vim configuration is present... reference NeoVim configuration for updates
     - vim configuration file is `.vimrc`